desktop/desktop/docs/process/testing.md

   - [ ] User cannot Push/Pull without being signed in; error message surfaced
     - [ ] Push/Pull works with public/private/Enterprise repos
   - [ ] When a branch is local-only make sure that the `Fetch` button changes to `Publish` and it publishes

+ ### Dotcom
+  - [ ] If Desktop linked to .com (/settings/applications), the Desktop icon should show on File Revisions tab for all Pull Requests.
+    - [ ] Clicking icon opens the branch from the Pull Request in Desktop